 Chives go in everything!
 Sprinkle them into quesadillas, or chop them to top baked potatoes.
 The beautiful purple flowers are edible and gorgeous...Dress up your salad with their mild onion-like flavor.

 Oregano is often used in Italian and Mexican dishes.
-It dries well, so you can store it to use all year in your spaghetti or echiladas.
+It dries well, so you can store it to use all year in your spaghetti or enchiladas.

 Okay, we know lettuce is an important ingredient in salad, but it is generally flavorless and nutrient-poor.
 We try to grow less well-known greens that are high in vitamin C and other nutrients.
 Try miner's lettuce, mache, or wild sorrel in your salad instead!
 (Okay, we do grow a few lettuces.)

 This is the year of the strawberry!
 The cool temperatures and heavy rains have produced a bed full of blossoms.
-Strawberries will be ripening soon!
+Both alpine and garden strawberries are ripe now.

 We grow oyster mushrooms on logs and in straw bales, and while they don't help our plants they are delicious!
 Use in any savory dish...stir fries, pasta, or omlets.
 Oysters taste great with a little garlic.
 We grow two subspecies of Pleurotus ostreatus, blue and pearl, and Pleurotus pulmonarius, the Phoenix oyster.